Breastfeeding Tips to Know Before You Start

 I know I’ll probably catch some flack for this one from the folks that say “breast is best” but hear me out.
 I do not contest that breastmilk and breastfeeding are absolutely wonderful for your baby.
 Not one bit.
 BUT is putting your physical or mental health at risk to breastfeed worth it?
 Not a chance.

 By day two, I was anxious each time I needed to breastfeed because of the amount of pain I was in.
 My nipples were cracked and bleeding before I even left the hospital.
 It was impossible for me to wear a shirt or bra because I was in so much pain.
 Luckily, I had packed some muslin swaddle blankets, and I used those to lightly drape over me whenever guests came by.
 I was told this was normal.
-The truth is, it’s COMMON, but not NORMAL.
+The truth is this: it’s COMMON, but not NORMAL.

 There are several things that can cause that level of pain and bleeding, one of which is a lip or tongue tie.
 Turns out, my son had a lip tie that wasn’t discovered until long after he stopped latching.